(For voyage and event details click on "Schedule" on menu near bottom of this page.)

 The Sae Hrafn:

-For further information about the Longship Company, the schedule of voyages and events, how to become a member, more pictures, information on the ships, sailing, navigation, clothing, tools, etc. choose from the following menu:
+For further information about the Longship Company, the schedule of voyages and events, how to arrange to come on a voyage as a guest, how to become a member, more pictures, information on the ships, sailing, navigation, clothing, tools, etc. choose from the following menu:

 SCHEDULE